Diocese of Funchal

 Before the issuance of the papal bull, between 1433 and 1514 the civil and religious administrations were in charge of the Grand-Master of the Order of Christ.
 In fact all Portuguese Atlantic territories were under the jurisdiction of Order of Christ, until the situation changed in 1514 with the creation of the Diocese.

 Once the diocese was created, the bishop of Funchal had jurisdiction over the entire area occupied by the Portuguese in the Atlantic and Indian Oceans.
 Thus, the Diocese comprised not only the Islands of Madeira, but all the territories discovered or to be discovered by the Portuguese.
 Thus, its jurisdiction extended throughout the western and eastern African territory, Brazil and Asia.
 Given its jurisdiction extent, the diocese's first bishop, D. Diogo Pinheiro used the title of Primate.

 Nineteen years later, on 31 January 1533, the diocese was elevated to archiepiscopal rank.
 For twenty-two years it was, geographically, the largest metropolitan ecclesiastical province in the world, having as suffragan dioceses: Azores, Brazil, Africa and Goa.
 The first (and only) Archbishop was D. Martinho of Portugal, also held the title of Primate.

-Following the Portuguese Empire's economic and social progress new dioceses were created in 1534, whose areas were detached from the Diocese of Funchal: Goa, Angra, Santiago and São Tome, São Salvador da Bahia.
+Following the Portuguese Empire's economic and social developments, new dioceses were created in 1534, whose areas were detached from the Diocese of Funchal: Goa, Angra, Santiago and São Tome, São Salvador da Bahia.
 Later, on January 31, 1533, the Diocese of Funchal was elevated to the category of metropolitan and primate.
 In 1551 Pope Julius III revoked the situation by passing Funchal to the simple suffrage bishopric of the Archdiocese of Lisbon, as it remains today.

 The first bishop to visit the diocese was D. Ambrósio Brandão, in 1538, on behalf of the diocesan bishop D. Martinho of Portugal.
 After the death of D. Martinho de Portugal, the only archbishop of Funchal, the cathedral remained vacant until 1551.
 One year later, in 1552, Fr.
 Gaspar do Casal, who did not reside on the island, was appointed, and the most salient fact of his action was his participation in the Council of Trent.
 His successors, D. Jorge de Lemos, D. Jerónimo Barreto and D. Luís Figueiredo de Lemos, applied the Council and were the true workers of this reform.

 The first bishop of Funchal to actually reside, full-time, after his appointment was D. Jorge de Lemos, in 1558.

 Throughout its more than five centuries of history the diocese has only be headed by two Madeirans so far: D. Aires de Ornelas e Vasconcelos, who would then become Archbishop of Goa, and D. Teodoro de Faria.

 Until the 20th century, the bishops of Funchal used the title of Bishop of Madeira, of Porto Santo, of Desertas and of Arguim.
 The seat of the Diocese of Funchal is the Cathedral of Our Lady of the Assumption.